+MCCSR/TAAM:

-MCCSR: Minimum Continuing Capital and Surplus Requirements (Federal only).
+Minimum Continuing Capital and Surplus Requirements/Test of Adequacy of Assets in Canada on Margin Requirements.

 Modified Coinsurance:

 Reinsurance that differs from coinsurance only in that the reserves are transferred back to the ceding company while the risk remains with the reinsurer; the ceding company is required to pay interest to replace that which would have been earned by the reinsurer if it had held the assets corresponding to the reserves in its own investment portfolio.
 Commonly known as Mod-co.
 (See also Coinsurance.)